-The main entry points between Bulgaria and Turkey are border checkpoints Kapitan Andreevo, Lesovo and Malko Tarnovo.
-Migrants and refugees who are coming from Greece mostly use green areas near Kulata-Promahon checkpoint or available routes in Petrich region.
-Most migrants and refugees enter Bulgaria from green border on foot.
-Those coming from border checkpoints usually enter by hiding in buses or other vehicles.
+Most irregular migrants enter Bulgaria from green border on foot.
+Migrants coming from border checkpoints usually enter by hiding in buses or other vehicles.
 Undetected migrants continue their journey via taxis and private transportation to external borders or to big cities to find a means of onward transportation out of the country.
-However, 694 (March 17) migrants and refugees were apprehended inside country from January 1 until March 17, with 78 (March 17) being apprehended during this reporting period (March 11 -17).